nenceh/3311-lab-3/README.md

   <br>

   In the UML class diagram seen in Figure 1, I have designed this software project to incorporate object-oriented programming and design, and two design patterns: Singleton and Factory.
-I decided to make the SortingTechnique and ShapeFactory class have the Singleton design pattern because those two classes perform only one job each and do not need several instances for this software project to function properly.
-The SortingTechnique class will sort the list of shapes as its primary and only job.
+I decided to make the <i>SortingTechnique</i> and <i>ShapeFactory</i> class have the Singleton design pattern because those two classes perform only one job each and do not need several instances for this software project to function properly.
+The <i>SortingTechnique</i> class will sort the list of shapes as its primary and only job.
 Therefore, having one instance will work the same as having several instances of this object, and so I decided to practice implementing the Singleton design pattern via this class.
-As well, ShapeFactory’s only job is to generate a random shape, and therefore this project only needs one “factory”/ random shape-generator.
-ShapeFactory also has the Factory pattern which also forms its relationships with the other classes.
+As well, <i>ShapeFactory</i>’s only job is to generate a random shape, and therefore this project only needs one “factory”/ random shape-generator. <i>ShapeFactory</i> also has the Factory pattern which also forms its relationships with the other classes.
 I feel this design pattern applies well to this software project because of the required “randomness” of shapes (random shape generated with random dimensions; no pre-determined shapes).
 By implementing the Factory design pattern, my project will generate random shapes at runtime.

   <br>